MangeshOrganization/master-protect-service/README.md

     * Take a Note of the EndPoint Parameter Created as part of Cloud Formation Stack Execution, This is your {LOAD BALANCER DNS URL} (AWS Cosole --> CloudFormation --> Stacks --> GitGubECSCluster -->Outputs)

-  3. Create the New Relase from your master-protect-service repository
+  3. Create the New Release from your master-protect-service repository
      * This basically will trigger [ Build & Deploy] GitHub Action which builds Docker Image and then pushes the Service Image to the ECR Repository Created in the Setup Steps.
      * Check if the Git Hub Action Build & Deploy is successful.
   4. Open the Web Browser and Paste {LOAD BALANCER DNS URL}:8080/actuator/health.
 If you get following then Your Service is up and running !!
-  In case you dont see it running , You might want to check the ECS Task Logs under Cloud Watch or Just Restart the Service from AWS ECS Console.

   ```
   {"status":"UP"}
   ```
+   In case you dont see it running , You might want to check the ECS Task Logs under Cloud Watch or Just Restart the Service from AWS ECS Console.
-  5. Now Go to the https://github.com/organizations/{YourOrgName}/settings/hooks/new [ Alternatively this can be done using GitHub API Call - Its not part of the Scope]
+  5. Now Go to the https://github.com/organizations/{YourOrgName}/settings/hooks/new
       * Enter Payload URL as {LOAD BALANCER DNS URL}:8080.
       * Enter Content-Type as application/json.
       * Choose Event using "Let me choose individual events" with just selecting "Repositories" Check Box.